ThinkUpLLC/ThinkUp/docs/source/userguide/settings/account.rst

 URL to the new key.

 To change your API key, click on the "Reset Your API Key" button.
-Then, visit the :doc:`Update Now page </userguide/datacapture>` to copy and paste the updated feed URL into your newsreader.
+Then, visit the :doc:`Capture Data page </userguide/datacapture>` to copy and paste the updated feed URL into your newsreader.